printermodding/printermodding.github.io/docs/klipper.md

 ###Step 4 - Firmware installation

 The tool will output a firmware file.
-Install this firmware accordingly with your printers instructions.
+Install this firmware according to your printer's instructions.
 <details markdown="1">
   <summary>Elegoo Neptune 3</summary>